Rn9303/Food-Your-Way-Frontend/README.md

 [Future TO DOs](FurtherGoals.md)

 TO DO:
-- add login page and user specific data
+- finish login/auth flow
-- connect react native to endpoints and database
+- connect login to backend
-- finish db and connect it to "front-end" (also WIP)
+- connect list recipes to backend
-- make recipe search bar (setup react for UI after this works)
-- will add specific filters (certain amount of calories, allergies, vegetarian/vegan options)

 Authors: